ghdl/ghdl/doc/about.rst

 ===============

-:wikipedia:`VHDL <VHDL>` is an acronym for *Verification and Hardware Description Language* (:wikipedia:`HDL <HDL>`), which is a programming language used to describe a logic circuit by function, data flow behavior, or structure.
+:wikipedia:`VHDL <VHDL>` is an acronym for *Verification and Hardware Description Language* (:wikipedia:`HDL <HDL>`), which is a computer language used to describe a logic circuit by function, data flow behavior, or structure.

 ..
 NOTE::
   Historically the 'V' in the language's acronym came from the Very High Speed Integrated Circuit (:wikipedia:`VHSIC <VHSIC>`),